deepanshs/mrsimulator/docs/user_guide/method/method.rst

 --------

 An experimental NMR method involves a sequence of rf pulses, free evolution periods, and sample motion.
-The Method object in **mrsimulator** models the spectrum from an NMR pulse sequence.
+The Method object in **MRSimulator** models the spectrum from an NMR pulse sequence.
 The Method object is designed to be versatile in its ability to model spectra from various multi-pulse NMR methods using concepts from the `symmetry pathway approach